Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 ### **Images**
 All of the images for this website were found on free stock photo website, such as:
-   -Pexels
+   1. Pexels
       - [Pexels homepage](https://www.pexels.com/)

-   -Stock Vault
+   2. Stock Vault
       - [Stock Vault homepage](https://www.stockvault.net/)

 ### **Acknowledgements**
 I would like to acknowledge the following people who had been helpul and supportive in completing my first milestone project:
-   -Francesco Rubino
+   1. Francesco Rubino
-   -Guido Cecilio
+   2. Guido Cecilio
-   -Martina and Cosimo Toppi
+   3. Martina and Cosimo Toppi
-   -the Slack community of 'Code Institute' ~ in particular Kera Cudmore for her prompt replies and great tips
+   4. The Slack community of 'Code Institute' ~ in particular Kera Cudmore for her prompt replies and great tips